 Branton Primary School and Breamish Valley Nursery are located in Branton, a small hamlet situated in the Breamish Valley in the foothills of the Cheviot Hills.
 Our school building, was built in 1925 although there has been a school in Branton for much longer.
-The Presby-terian Church being built in 1781 and housing the original school.
-Our school has two class-rooms, a hall and kitchen.
+The Presbyterian Church being built in 1781 and housing the original school.
+Our school has two classrooms, a hall and kitchen.
 The school was extended in 2009 to also include new toilets, cloakroom facilities and offices.
 Then in 2012 a conservatory was added and that has become part of our Early Years area.
-As we move to being a primary school we are looking at what provision we will need in the future and are making plans.
+In September 2016 we became a primary school extending our age range to 2-11 years of age, and so we are looking at what provision we will need in the future, fundraising and making plans!

 We are very lucky to have wonderful outdoor spaces.
 There is garden and grassed area to the front of the school which is often used for sporting activities.
 At the rear of the school there is a playground and we have a large playing field with access to an extensive wildlife garden and Branton Ponds.

 In 2015-16 we began to set up our Forest School, which is located in the area next to Branton Ponds.
-We had fantastic community support in the Autumn to prepare the area and we have two staff members who trained during the year to become Forest School Leaders who have worked through the year to develop our Forest School and the Forest School area.
+We had fantastic community support that Autumn to prepare the area and we now are fortunate to have two staff members who are fully trained and qualified Forest School Leaders who continue to work and develop our amazing Forest School and outdoor learning.

 The catchment area includes the Ingram Valley, Branton, Powburn, Hedgeley, Beanley, Eglingham and their farming communities.
 Northumberland County Council provides transport for children who live more than one mile from the school.
 We encourage parents to share transport to and from school and at any other times it may be necessary e.g;

 - Out of school activities,

 - Pre-Reception sessions

 - Assemblies

 This booklet provides information concerning the school, as required by the 1980 Education Act, for parents of pupils who are expected to enter the school from within the catchment area, and also for other parents who wish to know about the opportunities available.
 Information concerning the general arrangements in Northumberland is given separately in a County Education Booklet, copies of which are available for parents of pupils who are starting or transferring schools next September.

-Who's who at Branton School Governors (June 2016):
+Who's who at Branton and Breamish

+School Governors (September 2017):